mariodavid/sneferu/README.md

 There are two types of Interactions:

 #### Chainable Interactions
-Chainable interactions are interactions that can be combined together via the `ScreenTestAPI` and with that represent a list of steps that should be executed against a Screen.
+Chainable interactions are interactions that can be combined via the `ScreenTestAPI` and with that represent a list of steps that should be executed against a Screen.

 Those interactions do not have an outcome that can be retrieved programmatically in the test case.
 Examples of that are `click`, `select`, `openTab` etc.